 Best Practices and Guidelines for Research Assistantships

 These guidelines are meant to model how to align expectations between faculty advisors and their RAs.
 The recommendations include obligations for both the student and the faculty advisor.
+These are guidelines only and the details of the work and the weekly hours required (up to 20h/week) are determined by the faculty advisor.

 Research Assistantships should be structured around the students’ learning outcomes.